foureyes/csci-ua.0002-fall2016-008/classes/21/turtle.markdown

 wn.ontimer(my_draw, 500)
 {% endhighlight %}

-Notice that the function name is passed in as you would any other variable name.</section>
+Notice that the function name is passed in as you would any other variable name.

 __On to an example...__ &rarr;
 </section>